Jiawei-Lu/Sleepy/README.md

 	27.open() to create new .txt file has a numberlimitation which is 512, use fopen instead.
 	28.Sensing data will be stored line by line, and each CoAP PUT will send last "times" line (times = communication_rate / sensing_rate;).
-	29.Still need to change the part of extra line
+	29.Still need to change the part of extra line 30.Modified the addr obtain and get multicast and global addr okay

 ******* RIOT-Sniffer usage hint: